-1. Keeping Children Safe in Education 2022 recognises that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+- 1. Keeping Children Safe in Education 2023 recognises that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

-- 2. A 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students. - 3.
-Please refer to KCSIE 2022 and guidance offered at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/444051/Use of reasonable force advice Reviewed July 2015.pdf - 4.
-West Dean CE Primary School has considered this issue and had adopted the following policies: TO ADD FOR YOUR PARTICUALR SETTING
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 2.
+A 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students. - 3.
+Please refer to KCSIE 2023 and guidance offered at 163- 165 and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/444051/Use of reasonable force advice Reviewed July 2015.pdf - 4.
+Our school has considered this issue and had adopted the Behaviour and Anti-bullying policy (2023), which clarifies the use of reasonable force in our school.